 - Much of the context will be lost during handoffs to the point that the team actually deploying the software has limited understanding of how it was assembled or how it should be configured in order to function properly

-The attributes listed above highlight two primary themes within in the pipeline; the human interaction and the tools.
+The attributes listed above highlight two primary themes within in the enterprise delivery pipeline; the human interaction and the tools.
 How do we improve the health posture in both of these areas?

 Improving the Human Side